-When I opened the top drawer I smiled as I saw a stack of drawings that my now 13-year-old niece has left behind.
-But when I unfolded one in particular, I laughed.
+When I opened the top drawer I smiled as I saw a stack of drawings that my now 13-year-old nephew has left behind.
+But when I unfolded one, in particular, I laughed.

-Here’s why: A few months after Paul died, my niece and nephew came out to visit.
+Here’s why: A few months after Paul died, my nephews came out to visit.
 It was my first time having company since his death and I knew it was going to be difficult.
-Thankfully, Flik and Haden understood how hard it would be for me and were not terribly uncomfortable when I was upset.
+Thankfully, Parker and Haden understood how hard it would be for me and were not terribly uncomfortable when I was upset.
 I’m sure it was hard on them, too, since it was the first time they were in my home without their Uncle Paul around to tell them jokes and teach them to juggle.